suzaku-io/diode/README.md

 # Change history

 ### 0.2.0
-- Upgraded `Effects` to be real class(es) instead of just type alias for easier composition etc.
+- Upgraded `Effect`s to be real class(es) instead of just type alias for easier composition etc.
 - Added animation example using `requestAnimationFrame`
 - Added TodoMVC example using React